Top cruises for 2022 to book now

 An 11-night package starts with a three-night stay in Cairo to visit the Pyramids and the city’s famous antiquities museum, which contains Tutankhamen’s death mask, before flying to Luxor for the seven-night sailing, and finishing with an overnight stay in Cairo.
 Highlights of the cruise include Luxor’s breath-taking Temple of Karnak, the Valley of the Kings and Aswan where the temples of Abu Simbel are located.

 Adventures along the Amazon

 South America shows no sign of losing its sheen as a cruising hotspot and the Amazon River gives visitors a chance to immerse themselves in jungle life with rainforest hikes to spy tropical songbirds, vividly-hued parrots and squirrel monkeys or fishing trips to hook voracious piranha fish.

+A Regent Seven Seas cruise from Miami sails inland along the Amazon to the white beaches of Alter do Chão and the tiny settlement of Boca de Valeria before reaching the Amazonian city of Manaus, famed for its classical old mansions.
 It is also the jumping off point for trips into the jungle and boat trips to see the “Meeting of the Waters where the dark, clear Rio Negro joins the muddy yellow Rio Solimõesto form the Amazon.
 Guests can enjoy a flavour of Amazonian culture at Parintins, where they will be treated to an exclusive performance of the colourful Boi Bumba Festival, for which this city is famed.

 The Baltic States have long been the perfect accompaniment to cruises to St Petersburg, with Tallinn and Riga, the capitals of Estonia and Latvia, respectively grabbing much of the limelight.